tiedl25/fp/readme.md

 #### Page Layout for table width
 Increase the table width if the page layout indicates a one column page.
 At the height of the table mid of the page is scanned for intersecting objects.
 If they exist a one column page is assumed but at least a table that takes the whole width of the layout.

+## Testing and Evaluation
+The test_fintab.py script evaluates if the tables being detected in a pdf correspond to the tables in the fintabnet dataset.
+Both the custom table detection and microsofts table detection were tested.
+For every detected table a similar table in fintabnet is looked for (threshold 30).
+That means, the differences of each side in total are required to be less than 30.
+If that's the case, the table cells are compared.
+Matching cells are cells tested with the use of the SequenceMatcher class (difflib library).
+If there matching ratio is greater than 0.9, they are defined similar enough.
+If the f1 score is greater than 0.7 the cell structure is considered equal enough.

+It is important to know that the cells aren't always correctly or consistently annotated in the dataset (personal observations).
+Sometimes cells consist of multiple text-lines which does make sense but sometimes they are split into multiple cells but would make sense to merge them.

 ## Problems
 ### False positive
 #### Lines